epc318/README-generator/test-README.md

  *[Questions/Concerns](#questions)

 ## Installation
-Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text
+TEST

 ## Usage
-Sample Usage TextSample Usage TextSample Usage TextSample Usage TextSample Usage TextSample Usage TextSample Usage TextSample Usage TextSample Usage Text  Sample Usage Text
+TEST
 ### Licensing
-Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text Sample Install Text
+TEST

 ## License
-This project is licensed with Boost 1.0.
+This project is licensed with MIT.

 ## Testing
-node run test node run test
+TEST

 ## Contribution
-Guidlines Here Guidelines here
+TEST

 ## Questions?
-If you have any questions, comments, or concerns with this project, please don't hesitate to contct me through github [Github Profile](https://github.com/epc318) or my email [Email Address](carl4917@umn.edu).
+If you have any questions, comments, or concerns with this project, please don't hesitate to contct me through [Github](https://github.com/epc318) or my [Email](carl4917@umn.edu).